 Course contents summary

 Protein structure.
 Covalent and not-covalent interactions that are present in a biomolecular structure.
-Primary structure.
-Secondary structure.
+Theoretical and experimental methods for determining secondary and tertiary protein structure.
 Topological representation.
-Super-secondary structures.
+Supersecondary structures.
 Ramachandran plot.
-Tertiary structure and protein folding.
-Theoretical and experimental methods for determining secondary and tertiary protein structure.
-Comparative modeling and fold recognition methods.
+Fold classification.

-Protein and nucleic acid sequence analysis: similarity and sequence alignment tools (pairwise and multiple alignment).
+Protein and nucleic acid sequence analysis: similarity and sequence alignment tools (pairwise and multiple).
 Patterns and conserved motifs recognition.
 Protein physico-chemical profiles.
 Secondary structure prediction from the protein sequence.

 Analysis of structural and functional features of proteins and protein complexes by means of molecular graphics softwares and web servers.

-Computational techniques for the study of protein structure and dynamics.
-Potential energy and force fields.
-Solvent simulation.
-Energy minimization.
-Molecular dynamics simulations.
+Computational techniques for the study of protein structure and dynamics:

 Molecular recognition.
 Molecular interaction simulations: docking and drug design.